 Learn more about the Reduced Minimum Residential Parking Standards.

 2018 Building and Fire Code

-The State of Washington will be adopting the 2018 International Building and Fire Code on November 1, 2020.
-Permit applications submitted after this date will need to comply with the new 2018 updated codes.
+The State of Washington will be adopting the 2018 International Building and Fire Code on February 1, 2021.
+Customers who submit complete permit applications prior to February 1, 2021, will remain vested under the current 2015 code requirements.
+Permit applications submitted on and after that date will need to comply with the new 2018 updated codes.

 Our 2018 Code Updates presentation highlights the significant code changes at the national, state and local level.
 If you wish to provide input on the adoption of these new codes, send your feedback to 2018ICodes@Bellevuewa.gov.